astronomer/docs/software/custom-image-registry.md

   ::: info

-  To use different registries for each Deployment, create the same secret in each Deployment namespace and specify different custom registries using `--docker-server`.
-Do not add the annotation as described in this step.
+  To use different registries for each Deployment, create the same secret in each Deployment namespace instead of your Astronomer namespace, making sure to specify different custom registries using `--docker-server`.
+Because you don’t need to sync secrets between Deployments, you should not add the annotation as described in this step.

   :::